 Your Tour Date SERPs

-If there’s a list of tour dates in the band Knowledge Panel on your band name SERP, like in the image below, fans can click on it and land on a tour date SERP.
+There can be a list of tour dates in the band Knowledge Panel on your band name SERP, like we see in the image below.
+Fans can click on a tour date and land on another SERP that provides more detail about that show.

 Let’s take a look at a tour date SERP.